 Arc Fatigue: While generally considered one of the better parts of the game, World 3 drags on for way too long.
 With double the levels of any other world, plus a decent amount of backtracking and repetition in retrieving Wiggler's parts, it can get a little tiring.
 It doesn't help that beating the boss of the world makes collectibles appear in certain levels, requiring even more backtracking if you want to collect everything.

 Awesome Music: See here.
 While the game itself is very polarizing, many agree that the soundtrack is one of the good things about it, with every track being a lovingly written, appropriate, and above all else jazzy track, though fans who don't care for jazz may be alienated.

-Broken Base: Many fans are not happy at the changes made in Sticker Star, such as the consumable item based battle system and the removal of badges, Star Power, and partners.
+Many fans are not happy at the changes made in Sticker Star, such as the consumable item-based battle system and the removal of badges, Star Power, and partners.
 Some are happy it's not Super Paper Mario.

-Critical Backlash: When you view this game on its own merits (separate and not comparing it against the previous three games), Sticker Star can be an enjoyable Metroidvania experience if you choose to put certain gameplay issues aside.
+Critical Backlash: When you view this game on its own merits (not comparing it with the previous three games), it can be an enjoyable Metroidvania experience if you choose to put certain gameplay issues aside.

 The Goat sticker, as well as the new Mariachi Shy Guy enemies.